sbalasa/algorithms/README.md

-# algorithms
+# Algorithms
-Solving Algorithms using Python
+Solving Problems by using Algorithms implemented in Python